nguyenngocanh94/network_programing/README.md

 # NETWORK PROGRAMING
-end at 12/8/15, f**k that teacher
+end at 12/8/15

-SQL file from somewhere not care built by GTK 3, Socket API, SQL api result just B
+SQL file from sourceforge.net LOL

+built by

++GTK 3

++Socket API

++MySQL API

+the server 's using PULL server, the transfer scripts was not encrypted (LOL)